The Best Microwave Chocolate Mug Cake you will ever make - seriously light, fluffy and delicious!!

 I am not keen on the icing sugar version (Melis), but Sukrin: 1 and Sukrin Gold (a brown sugar replacement), I always have in my pantry for when I want to make something sweet and delicious like this Microwave Chocolate Mug Cake.
 Before I discovered Sukrin, I would only ever use maple syrup or honey, because I just hated how artificial other sweeteners made things taste.

 For the chocolate part of this cake, I use Nutella and 100% Pure Cocoa Powder.
 The combination of both of those ingredients gave enough chocolate taste without making it too bitter tasting from the cocoa powder.

 Is blending oats a tweak?
-The simple answer is no. Oats are a measure healthy extra, so you can’t eat more than your allowance, for that reason oats used in this way or not a tweak.
-A tweak applies to Free Foods on Slimming World which are used to make synned treats/snacks – like couscous for cakes, smash for scones etc.
+The simple answer is no. Oats are a measure healthy extra, so you can't eat more than your allowance, for that reason oats used in this way or not a tweak.

 One of the very first recipes I used oats in for a cakey type recipe was my very popular American Style Pancakes which I posted all the way back in 2009, can you believe it?
 Many variations of the recipe have followed too.
 Be sure to give those a try if you haven't already.

-To get that fluffy light texture to the Microwave Chocolate Mug Cake, the magic ingredients are baking powder and baking soda, just tiny teeny amounts that are so negligible in syns I don’t bother counting, but the difference they make are amazing and lastly just 1 egg white.
-That’s it.
+To get that fluffy light texture to the Microwave Chocolate Mug Cake, the magic ingredients are baking powder and baking soda, just tiny teeny amounts that are so negligible I don't bother counting, but the difference they make are amazing and lastly just 1 egg white.
+That's it.